neneone/SnapeBot-Documentation/variables.md

 * That function calls the `parseUPDATE_TYPE` function that parses all the update and that returns its value.
 * Then all of the `$updateType->data` becomes `$SnapeBot->data`.

+I know it looks pretty difficult to understand, but maybe it'll be clearer with the following example.

 e.g.:

 The user `@Nen3one`, with user ID `304949284`, sends the message `/start` to the bot.

 `$SnapeBot->username` becomes `@Nen3one`

 `$SnapeBot->userID` becomes `304949284`

 `$SnapeBot->msg` becomes `/start`

 and so on.